sandialabs/OWENS.jl/docs/src/OWENS_Dev_Guide.md

 X-axis and clockwise positive, in the direction of the negative negative Y-axis.](./figs/inflow_wind.pdf){#fig:ac_velocities width="50%"}

+# Airfoils

+Airfoil geometry is typically defined starting at the trailing edge (1,0), looping around the bottom/pressure side to the leading edge (0,0), and then back along the top/suction side to the trailing edge (1,0) again.
+There are several automatic corrections to handle files that slightly ill formatted, with output warnings, but this is limited and should not be relied on.

+Airfoil polars are currently in different formats for OWENSAero and AeroDyn, see examples.
+The airfoil name in the structural definition is assumed to be the same airfoil name as the geometry and the polar data.
+The path to these files is automatically resolved as relative to the run location, so it expects an airfoils folder there.

+Future work is planned to include enabling OWENSAero to read in the same airfoil files as AeroDyn, and to automatically generate polars from xfoil.jl.

 # OWENSAero Aerodynamics (AC and DMS)

 ![VAWT 2D section looking downwards with induced velocity $w$ vector